 While Washoe County School district also follows a Balanced Calendar, there are some important differences to note.
 At the Honors Academy of Literature, we offer 184 days of instruction vs. 181 with district schools.
 For this reason, we generally start a few days earlier than the district.
 We also protect the two week break in October, which is consistent with the Balanced Calendars used in the empirical research presented above.

-Generally, all scholars start school at 9 am with Language Arts.
+Middle school scholars start at 8:45 and primary and elementary start at 9:00.
 The rest of the morning includes a short recess, Literacy/Social Studies Applications, Mathematics, Math/Science Applications, and lunch time depending on the group.

 First elective starts at 1 pm.
 Primary Scholars (K-2) are dismissed at 2 pm, and the remaining scholars take a break for recess or writing block.
 They begin their second elective at 2:30 pm, ending their day at 3:30 pm.